l-e-x/leos/modules/annotate/README.txt

 1) UNZIP the Zip in folder henceforth referred as {annotate}

 2) Check or modify the database that should be used by the server application.

-   To do so, set the according profile in file {annotate}\server\src\main\resources\application.properties file:
+   To do so, set the according profile in file {annotate}\config\src\main\filters\local.properties file:
-   - if you want to use H2 in-memory database, set spring.profiles.active=h2
+   - if you want to use H2 in-memory database, set annotate.db=h2
-   - if you want to use Oracle database, set spring.profiles.active=oracle
+   - if you want to use Oracle database, set annotate.db=oracle

+    Inside folder {annotate}\config\src\main\resources:
+    - if you want to use H2 in-memory database no needed any change here.
+    - if you want to use Oracle database.
+        1. Rename file 'anot-h2.properties' to 'anot-oracle.properties'.
+        2. Remove all content in this file and add the following:
+            #Basic Spring Boot Config for Oracle
+            spring.datasource.jndi-name=jdbc/leosDB
+            spring.datasource.driver-class-name=oracle.jdbc.OracleDriver
+            spring.jpa.database-platform=org.hibernate.dialect.Oracle10gDialect
+        3. Save changes.

-3) To compile for environment {env} (possible values-dev/local), run the following command in {annotate}
+3) To compile run the following command in {annotate}
-	$ mvn clean install -Denv={env}
-   For example
-	$ mvn clean install -Denv=local
+    $ mvn clean install -Dmaven.test.skip=true
-	It injects appropriate values from property files.
+    It will generate appropriate configuration files values from property files.

 4) Now, on successful finish, WAR file would be visible in {annotate}/server/target folder.